 Although Golden Retrievers have come with great attributes, some factors can influence their personality.
 If you want them to unveil all their positive qualities indeed, you will have to give a lot of care to their upbringing and training.

 Golden Retrievers make perfect therapy dogs because of their stable temperament.
 They are also very needy and rely on the love and affection of their owner.
-Golden Retrievers are more suited for large families where they find plenty of chances to vent their energy.
+Golden Retrievers are more suited for large families that spend time in home decoration ideas, where they find plenty of chances to vent their energy.
 If they don’t get the love and attention that they desire, they will express it by destroying things around the house.